-- Train staff in supporting LGBT patients sensitively and appropriately - Create a 'Safe Space' for LGBT colleagues - Work with Birmingham LGBT and other external partners to ensure best practice is being implemented - Work with Staff-side, to support LGBT staff at work - Celebrate LGBT History Month with events and support in Feb 2019 - Implement 'Allies' programme for non LGBT staff communicated and visible - Increase sexual orientation declaration to at least 20% in two years - Independent review and audit by Stonewall UK of Trust, ready to enter 'Top 100' in 2019 - 5 To ensure a safe and inclusive environment for transgender staff. - Support clinical groups with clear guidance on the implementation of the public sector Equality Duty, which includes gender reassignment as one of the pc's. - Work with members of SWBH staff to develop a programme to raise awareness of the challenges transgender people may face. - Develop and re-launch trans policy - Develop and launch supportive guidance for staff on welcoming trans patients - Celebrate national Trans Day of remembrance in November 2018 - 6 Review the use of EDS 2 and develop and implement a 'Trust EDS'

-EDS measures 1) Better Health Outcomes 2) Improved Patient Access and Experience 3) A representative & inclusive workforce 4) Inclusive Leadership

-- Senior support of EDS action plans in hot spot areas - Deliver 2 work programmes (TBC) to improve patient access and experience and better health outcomes - Communication and engagement with EDS both internally and externally - Inclusion of revised EDS in annual equality report - Work with Local Interest Group to change focus of EDS to Trust Wide - Expand membership of Local Interest Group to be more diverse - 7 To ensure a safe and inclusive working environment for BME Staff - Annual review of access to training for BME Staff - Develop clear action plan to respond to the 2017/8 WRES using best practise from the WRES report released on 18th April - Analyse via group and take any appropriate remedial action - Support BME Staff network group to have a visible presence in organisation - Develop a personalised leadership programme in the Black Country by delivery the 'Stepping Up' BME Leadership Programme Bands 5/6 and Bands 7 - Monitor 'First Line Leadership Attendance' of BME Staff to ensure it does not drop below 30% - Develop BME Panellists on interview panels across the Trust
+Train staff in supporting LGBT patients sensitively and appropriately Create a 'Safe Space' for LGBT colleagues Work with Birmingham LGBT and other external partners to ensure best practice is being implemented Work with Staff-side, to support LGBT staff at work Celebrate LGBT History Month with events and support in Feb 2019 Implement 'Allies' programme for non LGBT staff communicated and visible Increase sexual orientation declaration to at least 20% in two years Independent review and audit by Stonewall UK of Trust, ready to enter 'Top 100' in 2019 5 To ensure a safe and inclusive environment for transgender staff. • Support clinical groups with clear guidance on the implementation of the public sector Equality Duty, which includes gender reassignment as one of the pc's.
+Work with members of SWBH staff to develop a programme to raise awareness of the challenges transgender people may face.
+Develop and re-launch trans policy Develop and launch supportive guidance for staff on welcoming trans patients Celebrate national Trans Day of remembrance in November 2018 6 Review the use of EDS 2 and develop and implement a 'Trust EDS' • EDS measures 1) Better Health Outcomes 2) Improved Patient Access and Experience 3) A representative & inclusive workforce 4) Inclusive Leadership Senior support of EDS action plans in hot spot areas Deliver 2 work programmes (TBC) to improve patient access and experience and better health outcomes Communication and engagement with EDS both internally and externally Inclusion of revised EDS in annual equality report Work with Local Interest Group to change focus of EDS to Trust Wide Expand membership of Local Interest Group to be more diverse 7 To ensure a safe and inclusive working environment for BME Staff Annual review of access to training for BME Staff Develop clear action plan to respond to the 2017/8 WRES using best practise from the WRES report released on 18th April Analyse via group and take any appropriate remedial action Support BME Staff network group to have a visible presence in organisation Develop a personalised leadership programme in the Black Country by delivery the 'Stepping Up' BME Leadership Programme - Bands 5/6 and Bands 7 Monitor 'First Line Leadership Attendance' of BME Staff to ensure it does not drop below 30% Monitor First Line Leadership Attendance of Bivie Staff to ensure it does not drop below 30% Develop BME Panellists on interview panels across the Trust Develop divic ranellists on interview panels across the trust